hjc236/hjc236_covid_dashboard/readme.md

 ####I am getting the error: *'Invalid News API key in configuration file'*
 The API key in the ```config.json``` file is not correct.
 Ensure you have entered your own API key exactly as it appears on https://newsapi.org/

+####Some of the news articles are not relevant to coronavirus
+This is a limitation of the News API.
+Some articles may not be about Covid-19 directly but if they mention it enough they may still be displayed due to the way the keywords work.
+You can simply delete the irrelevant articles from the webpage, or try altering the keywords in ```config.json``` yourself

+####Some of the functions in this program are not used
+This program was made to fit a specification which required the creation of some specific functions.
+In some cases, the role of these functions has been implemented in a different way and so they were not used.

+####The COVID-19 data is incorrect
+The data processing functions find the most recent valid values from the API, but this is often a few days behind because collecting the data takes time.
+All Covid-19 data is taken from the UK government's statistics via the official [API](https://coronavirus.data.gov.uk/details/developers-guide).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)